BitbucketPHP/Client/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to Graham Campbell at graham@alt-three.com.
+If you discover a security vulnerability within this package, please send an email to Graham Campbell at graham@alt-three.com.
 All security vulnerabilities will be promptly addressed.
+You may view our full security policy [here](https://github.com/BitbucketAPI/Client/security/policy).

 ## License

-Alt Three Storage is licensed under [The MIT License (MIT)](LICENSE).
+Bitbucket API Client is licensed under [The MIT License (MIT)](LICENSE).